Identity theft is when your personal details are stolen and identity fraud is when those details are used to commit fraud

 What should you do if you’ve been a victim of identity fraud?

 - If you believe you’re a victim of identity fraud involving plastic cards (e.g. credit and debit cards), online banking or cheques, you must report it to your bank as soon as possible.
-Your bank will then be responsible for investigating the issue and they will report any case of criminal activity to the police.
-The police will then record your case and decide whether to carry out follow-up investigations.

 - You should report all lost or stolen documents – such as passports, driving licences, plastic cards, cheque books – to the relevant organisation.